 - 1 teaspoon vanilla extract

 - 1/2 cup unsalted butter, room temperature

 Make the dough.
 In the bowl of a food processor fitted with the pastry cutter attachment, combine the flour, sugar, cinnamon, and salt.
 Pulse briefly.
 Cut the butter into small cubes; add them, along with the vanilla extract, to the flour mixture and pulse until the butter is completely combined with the flour mixture.

 Add water.
 Start adding cold water 1 tablespoon at a time, pulsing between additions, until a soft dough forms and begins to come together into a ball.

 Chill.
 Shape the dough into a disc, wrap in plastic wrap and refrigerate for 1 hour.

 Prep your tools.
 Preheat the oven to 375°F and line 2 baking trays with parchment paper.

 Roll out dough.
-Remove the dough from the fridge and roll into a 0.1 inch thick circle on a lightly floured surface.
+Remove the dough from the fridge and roll to about 0.1 inch thick on a lightly floured surface.